chschnell/wsnic/README.md

 sudo systemctl disable dnsmasq
 ```

-stunnel is only required for `wss://` support and otherwise not needed.
+NOTE: `stunnel` is only required for `wss://` support and otherwise not needed.

-#### Step 2/2: Clone and initialize repository

-Clone a working copy of this repository.
-Then, install `websockets` into the working copy using `pip`:
+Next, clone a working copy of this repository and install `websockets` into it using `pip`:

 ```bash
 git clone https://github.com/chschnell/wsnic.git